A professional’s guide to Quantum Technology

-- An explanation of the inner working of quantum technology or the underlying physics (for that, see the Further Reading page).
+- An explanation of the math, physics or other technical aspects of quantum (for that, see the Further Reading page).

 - An explanation of quantum sensors.
 These by all means are an interesting technology, but they’re beyond the scope of this guide.